What is Mild Autism?

 Symptoms of Mild Autism in Children

-The neurodivergent traits in children with mild autism are not pronounced and are often very easy to overlook.
+The neurodivergent traits in children with mild autism are not very noticeable and are often very easy to overlook.
 This is because these children exhibit many neurotypical traits and the neurodivergent traits are so slight, that they are mistaken merely as personality differences.

 Sometimes parents and caregivers do notice “atypical” behavioural patterns, however, these behavioural patterns do not warrant an immediate diagnosis.